megaport/terraform-provider-megaport/docs/data-sources/mve_images.md

 Read-Only:

-- `id` (String) The ID of the MVE Image.
+- `id` (Number) The ID of the MVE Image.
 The image id returned indicates the software version and key configuration parameters of the image.
 - `product` (String) The product of the MVE Image
 - `product_code` (String) The product code of the MVE Image
 - `release_image` (Boolean) Indicates whether the MVE image is available for selection when ordering an MVE.